Pediatric hepatitis C

 Refer a Patient

-What is Pediatric Hepatitis C?
+What is pediatric hepatitis C?

 Pediatric hepatitis C a virus that causes a child’s liver tissue to swell and become inflamed.
 It is passed by coming into contact with the blood of an infected person.

-What are the different types of Pediatric Hepatitis C?
+What are the different types of pediatric hepatitis C?

-Children with acute hepatitis C can typically fight off the virus without lasting health problems.
+• Acute (sudden) - Children with acute hepatitis C can typically fight off the virus without lasting health problems.
 If the child doesn’t clear the virus after six months, it becomes chronic.

-Children with chronic hepatitis C have an active infection that they have not cleared after six months and often do not show symptoms.
+• Chronic (ongoing) - Children with chronic hepatitis C have an active infection that they have not cleared after six months and often do not show symptoms.
 Hepatitis C can cause advanced liver damage throughout the child’s life.

-What are the signs and symptoms of Pediatric Hepatitis C?
+What are the signs and symptoms of pediatric hepatitis C?

 Children with hepatitis C can develop symptoms four to 12 weeks after they are infected with the virus.
-Symptoms can include:

 • Fatigue